-“South African landlords cannot evict a tenant personally, but only seek a court order to evict them if that person has breached the contract.
-The landlord is then forced to take steps to strongly urge the tenant to rectify their breach, following which comes legal action – lodging a complaint with the Rental Housing Tribunal or seeking attorneys’ assistance,” Roberts says.
+South African landlords cannot evict tenants themselves but would need to seek a court order to evict a tenant if the tenant has breached the contract.
+The landlord is then forced to take legal steps to strongly urge tenants to rectify their breach as soon as possible.

 If this is not done, then the next step is to take legal action.
 This starts with a formal complaint with the Rental Housing Tribunal or simply seeking an attorney’s assistance.
 All of these elements require time and money with legal fees that have to be paid upfront.
 Eventually, these could possibly be recovered from the tenant along with the rental arrears and interest incurred.
 Unfortunately, in the meanwhile, tenants are pretty much squatting in the rental unit.

 Option of rental protection…

 Some real estate agencies in South Africa have products that guarantee buy-to-let investors their monthly rental in full, even if the tenants default their rental agreement, only pay a portion of what they owe, or refuse to move out.
 Even if eviction is initiated, tenants still live on the property during the process.
 The products might cover rental and legal fees up to a maximum of R100,000 during the period of lease and occupancy.

 Even though location was and always will be one of the most important aspects of buying any type of property, when it comes to rental units, there is one more vital element: a good tenant.